hipe-0/StaffTrainer/README.md

 # StaffTrainer

-goal: This device teaches you the staff notation.
+goal: This device teaches you the musical staff notation.
 Kids friendly and fun.

 # Features